Nonlinear2/Bread-Engine/readme.md

 Bread engine does not have a GUI built in, however it supports the uci protocol, you can therefore run it on any chess GUI, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).

 # Installation
-For windows, you can find the precompiled binary in the release section.

 Please note that the engine requires a cpu with AVX2 support.

+- **For windows**, you can find the precompiled binary in the release section.

+- **For linux, or if you want to build the project yourself**: Using cmake, build the target `generate_neural_net_header` and run it.
+When the neural network header has been generated, you can build `release` to get the engine executable.
+The build has been tested using compilers MSVC 19.38, Clang 17.0 and GCC 13.1.

 Once you have the engine installed, you can run the executable, and write the following commands one after the other: